MarkPearce/Reignmaker-lite/Kingdom_Actions.md

 ---

 ### Collect Resources
+_Harvest materials from your territories, either through established worksites or direct extraction._

 **Skill:** Nature, Survival, or Crafting

 - Choose one controlled hex.
 Either:
-  - Collect 1 resource of the approriate type without a Worksite or collect from the worksite (once/turn)
+  - Collect 1 resource of the appropriate type without a Worksite or collect from the worksite (once/turn)

 - Critical Success: Gain an additional +1 Resource of the same type
 - Success: Collect resources from hex or worksite